Aruvaro-Chulvi/OFFLINED/README.md

 ---

-© 2025 Offlined Project.
+© 2025 Offlined Project — Created by Álvaro Cuadrado Chulvi & Eric Uguet.
 All rights reserved.
+Source-available for personal and educational use only.
+“Offlined” is a trademark of the Offlined Project.